donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 Hardware:  https://github.com/Xinyuan-LilyGO/TTGO-T-Display
 Purchase:  https://www.aliexpress.com/item/33048962331.html?spm=a2g0o.productlist.0.0.1b627a05OAaRf9&algo_pvid=b48e0ab9-ee06-4d87-a31e-0962d569f0f4&algo_expid=b48e0ab9-ee06-4d87-a31e-0962d569f0f4-1&btsid=a7eaf880-8e7c-437a-be59-8efd9408aa30&ws_ab_test=searchweb0_0,searchweb201602_5,searchweb201603_55

-This code will demonstrate a very simple program that retrieves weather from openweathermap.org and parses the resulting data using ArduinoJson 6 then displays it onto the built in TFT Display on the TTGO ESP32 board.
+This code demonstratse a basic program that retrieves weather from openweathermap.org and parses the resulting data using ArduinoJson 6 then displays it onto the built in TFT Display on the TTGO ESP32 board.

 ## Section 1:  Getting the Weather data and Parsing it to Arduino Variables you can use
 The weather data is available through api.openweathermap.org.
 To get weather data sent to your code, you will need an api key.
 Go to https://openweathermap.org/api, scroll to the bottom and follow the instructions to get started.
 The site provides a lot of useful examples on how to structure your weather request here:  https://openweathermap.org/current